ReadyPlayerProbability/tryhard/manifestations/god/log.md

 ##
 God says that weed is cut.
 I cut it for them.
 Flame burns the weed.
 The speaker inhales.
 Those present can as well.

+## Present
+The Faithful
+Signed by three:
+- Ubel, The Analyst
+- Eric Ryan Fraze, The Phoenix
+- The Fawn Prophet